 Robo-advisors are becoming increasingly popular among Canadians.
-The most popular player in the industry is Wealthsimple (see review here) which currently boasts over $3 billion in assets under management.
+The most popular player in the industry is Wealthsimple (read review), which currently has over $15 billion in assets under management.

-The reasons why these fin-tech companies are booming revolves around the core services and benefits they provide to everyday investors, including:
+Some reasons why fin-tech companies like Questwealth are booming revolve around the core services and benefits they provide to everyday investors, including:

 - Simplified automated investing

 - Nobel Prize-winning investment strategies, and

 - Significantly lower investment costs than mutual funds

 The negative impact of the high investment fees charged by traditional mutual funds on overall returns is well documented.